-Many people are already aware of the very generous gift made to Sidmouth and the Sid Valley, by the late Keith Owen.
+Many people are aware of the very generous gift made to Sidmouth and the Sid Valley, by the late Keith Owen.
 He asked the Sid Vale Association ‘to think outside the box’.
 Whilst encouraging conservation and natural heritage, he said, ‘Think big!
 Plant a million bulbs! - get everyone involved.”
-The SVA is now seeking ways to meet that challenge.

-John Townsend continued, “We will plant naturalised bulbs as far as possible.
+John Townsend continued, “We planted naturalised bulbs as far as possible.
 They are more likely to re-appear year after year.
-Some bulbs will be planted in clumps.
-Small bulbs (snowdrops, crocuses, and bluebells) will be planted in handfuls”.
-He said: “We have ordered 153,000 bulbs of 9 different varieties to be planted this year.
+Some bulbs were planted in clumps.
+Small bulbs (snowdrops, crocuses, and bluebells) were planted in handfuls”.
 We are grateful for the generous co-operation of Sidmouth Garden Centre in the logistics of handling, storing, sorting and distributing tthe bulbs.